50 The Help Quotes With Page Numbers and Meanings

 But she also discovers what happened to Constantine and the secrets of the maid’s white bosses.

-With the help of the maids, Skeeter writes an anonymous book that gives a powerful voice to the black maids.
+With the help of the maids, Skeeter writes an anonymous book that gives the black maids a powerful voice.

 A graphic of a purple cloud with a white outline against a yellow background, with the headline: "The Help quotes with page numbers"